How to Get Admitted to UBC

 Initiator roles are volunteer roles in which you started an initiative like a new club or project.
 Leader roles are a step down from initiator roles, like being a coach or a camp counsellor.
 Lastly, member roles are involvements in which you volunteered as part of a team.
-For more help on choosing which involvements to highlight, check out our article here!

 Try to briefly include the bare elements of STAR in your short description of each activity.